What to know about Kamala Harris, leading contender to be Democratic presidential nominee

 "Today I want to offer my full support and endorsement for Kamala to be the nominee of our party this year," he wrote on social media.
 "Democrats — it's time to come together and beat Trump.
 Let's do this."

-In a statement on Sunday night, Harris issued a statement saying she is "honored to have the President's endorsement and my intention is to earn and win this nomination."
+Harris said in a statement Sunday that she is "honored to have the President's endorsement and my intention is to earn and win this nomination."

 "Over the past year, I have traveled across the country, talking with Americans about the clear choice in this momentous election," Harris said.
 "And that is what I will continue to do in the days and weeks ahead.
 I will do everything in my power to unite the Democratic Party—and unite our nation—to defeat Donald Trump and his extreme Project 2025 agenda.
 We have 107 days until Election Day.
 Together, we will fight.
 And together, we will win."

-Harris also paid tribue to Mr. Biden, calling his decision to step aside for the 2024 race a "selfless and patriotic act."
+Harris also paid tribute to Mr. Biden, calling his decision to step aside for the 2024 race a "selfless and patriotic act."

-The president initially resisted their calls to forego his bid for a second term, but relented after the drumbeat that began with rank-and-file Democrats remained steady and grew to include more high-profile Democrats who warned Mr. Biden's continued candidacy threatened the party's chances of not only holding onto the White House, but maintaining control of the Senate and flipping the House.
+The president initially resisted calls from some in his party to forego his bid for a second term, but relented after the drumbeat that began with a few rank-and-file lawmakers grew to include more high-profile Democrats who warned Mr. Biden's continued candidacy threatened the party's chances of not only holding onto the White House, but maintaining control of the Senate and flipping the House.

-Harris, 59, is among the leading candidates to succeed Mr. Biden as the Democratic presidential nominee.
+Harris, 59, is among the leading candidates to succeed Mr. Biden as the Democratic presidential nominee, though she could face some competition.

 A vice president of firsts